daley-mottley/portfolio/project-plan/LOGS.md

   2. Implemented staggered animations for menu items
   3. Added proper transition timing and easing
   4. Fixed menu toggle button rotation
 - **Prevention**: Added proper transition classes and timing to prevent animation glitches

+### [06/May/2024] - Removed Placeholder Statement
+- **Environment**: Development
+- **Description**: Removed the statement "I'm here to make it happen" from the placeholder text in the contact form textarea in js/custom.js.
+- **Impact**: Updated placeholder text to be more concise.
+- **Resolution**: Modified the originalText variable in js/custom.js.
+- **Prevention**: Documented the change in project plan files.